AyoDennis/spark-kestra-data-processing-platform/docs/kestra_configuration.md

 ### **4.2 Logs**
 - **Location**:
-  - EMR logs are stored in the `emr-cluster-spark-logs` folder in the S3 bucket.
+  - EMR logs are stored in the `emr-cluster-spark-logs` S3 bucket.

 ---